In addition to completing an application, students must supply the following items for admission:

 Students seeking admission to a graduate level program must have a bachelor’s degree from an accredited four-year institution or an equivalent foreign institution and satisfy the admission requirements listed below.
 The admission policies presented here are the minimum requirements.
-Specific graduate programs may have requirements that exceed these minimum levels.
+Specific graduate programs may have requirements that exceed these minimum levels, which you can view here.
 These additional requirements may include tests, valid teaching certificates, letters of recommendation, personal interviews, specific course preparation or a grade-point average above the minimum established by the Office of Graduate Education.
-Applicants should consult the departmental listings under the program description section of the Graduate Bulletin for additional requirements.

-Admission to graduate level coursework does not imply admission to candidacy for a graduate degree in a specific program.
+Admission to graduate level coursework does not equate admission to candidacy for a graduate degree in a specific program.
 The requirements and procedures for admission to candidacy are described following this section.

 Applications for admission to graduate programs are reviewed by the department responsible for the program to which the applicant seeks admission.